nitinkedia7/snake_1v1/README.md

 Down | DOWN_ARROW | S
 Left | LEFT_ARROW | A
 Right | RIGHT_ARROW | D
+Pause/Resume | SPACE | SPACE

 ## Rules
 Obviously the rules of a normal snake game apply, additional coplayer rules follow:
-- Player 1 spawns as purple a snake while Player 2 spawns as a yellow snake.
+- Player 1 spawns as RED snake while Player 2 spawns as a GREEN snake.
 - A snake dies if it's head touches any other part of itself or any part of another snake.
-- Points are displayed in console.
+- Points are displayed as an array in console.

 ## Build With:
 - HTML